arkajzerek-avanade/python-ai-course-mcp-server/README.md

    - Parameters: `name` (string, required)
    - Returns a greeting message that includes the provided name

+3. **get_workspace_info**: Returns information about a workspace folder
+   - Parameters: `workspace_folder` (string, required) - Path to the workspace folder
+   - Returns statistics about the files in the workspace, including:
+     - Total number of files and directories
+     - Total size of all files
+     - Distribution of file types
+     - Largest files
+     - Newest files
+   - In VS Code, you can use `${workspaceFolder}` as the parameter value

 ### How It Works

 The server is built using the MCP SDK and follows the standard MCP protocol: